-With my new job as international sales manager my traveling days started in 2000.
-The job had me travelling all over the world, visiting machine shops and preaching cylinder head rebuilding techniques, selling equipment and tools.
+With my new job as international sales manager, my traveling days started in 2000.
+The job had me traveling all over the world, visiting machine shops and preaching cylinder head rebuilding techniques, selling equipment and tools.

 Well, Sevki came through for me on the next visit.
 He told me about a Souk (typical Middle Eastern market, pronounced Suq) in Bursa that specialized in old stuff for cars and bikes.
 We were traveling by van visiting customers from Konya to Istanbul and he had made plans to make time to see if we could find some Zundapp stuff.